-You may be wondering, which of these would be complaints about my leadership?
+You may be wondering, if you were to hear from someone on our team – which of these would be complaints about my leadership?
 Probably many of them at different times.
-If I had to guess, however, if you surveyed the people I’m attempting to lead, they would probably point to three intially.
+If I had to guess, however, they would probably point to three intially.

 Never satisfied, unclear and distracted.